Legacy-Edition-Minigames/Documentation/docs/source/modtools/install-editor.rst

     if it is installed in this state.
 Proceed at your own risk.

 If you are updating from the previous version of Modtools ``DP-0.1`` to the new Modtools Editor.
 Replace the old datapack in the folder with the new Modtools Editor Datapack.
-Once you load back into the work the Editor will update all pre-existing entities to the new versioning scheme, giving them the ``lem.mt.version`` value of ``1``.
+Once you load back into the world, the Editor will update all pre-existing entities to the new versioning scheme, giving them the ``lem.mt.version`` value of ``1``.